bartjoyce/GoStack/README.md

   }
 });

-// More compact, less intuitive version: go(function() {
+// More compact, less intuitive: go(function() {
   setTimeout(function() {
     throw "Oh no!
 An asynchronous exception!";